wilsonmar/TailwindTraders-Backend/README.md

 You can optionally pass two additional parameters:

-- `-clientId`: Id of the service principal uesd to create the AKS
+- `-clientId`: Id of the service principal used to create the AKS
 - `-password`: Password of the service principal

 If these two parameters are not passed a new service principal will be created.